 Group health insurance is still treated as an expense to the organization instead of an investment despite all the benefits.
-So, when looking to buy the policy, its premium amount is the first point of consideration for the majority.
+So, when looking to buy the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More, its premium amount is the first point of consideration for the majority.
 This subsequently leads to some common questions, like…

 How the premium rates of group health insurance is determined?